Mean-field stochastic linear quadratic control problem with random coefficients: Conclusion

 \section{Conclusion}

 {\thesection.\arabic{equation}}

 In this paper, we studied the MFSLQ control problem with random coefficients.
-We first established the existence and uniqueness of the optimal control $u^*$.
-Further, we characterized $u^*$ by an optimality system.
-However, this system contains terms such as $\EE[A_1(s)^{\top}{Y}^*(s)]$ which makes the explicit solution very difficult to obtain.
+We first established the existence and uniqueness of the optimal control $u^*(\cdot)$.
+Further, we characterized $u^*(\cdot)$ by an optimality system.
+However, this system contains terms such as $\EE[A_1(\cdot)^{\top}{Y}^*(\cdot)]$ which makes the explicit solution very difficult to obtain.
 To overcome this hurdle, we decompose the original MFSLQ problem into Problems 1 and 2.
-Problem 1 is a usual SLQ control problem with the constraint that $\EE[X(t)]=\al(t)$ for all $t\in[0,T]$, where $\al$ is a deterministic function on $[0,T]$.
-We introduced an ELM $\la(\cdot)$ and converted Problem 1 into a usual SLQ control problem with control variables $u(\cdot)$ and $\la(\cdot)$ without any constraint for each fixed $\al(\cdot)$.
-If the optimal control for this converted problem has a unique solution $\big(u(\cdot),\la(\cdot)\big)$ as a functional of $\al(\cdot)$, then Problem 2 is a usual SLQ control problem with deterministic control variable $\al(\cdot)$.
-However, the uniqueness of the optimal $\la(\cdot)$ is unclear from the corresponding optimality system.
-Thus, we regard that optimality system as a constraint for $\big(\al(\cdot),\la(\cdot)\big)$.
-In this case, Problem 2 becomes an SLQ control problem with constraint, and we can solve it by an ELM method.
-We belive that the ELM method developed in this article can be used in other mean-field control or game problems.
+Problem 1 is a usual SLQ control problem with the constraint that $\EE[X(t)]=\al(t)$ for all $t\in[0,T]$, where $\al(\cdot)$ is a deterministic function on $[0,T]$.
+We introduced an ELM $\la(\cdot)$ to relax the constraint.
+Consequently, Problem 1 is reduced to a problem with control variables $u(\cdot)$ and $\la(\cdot)$ without any constraint for each fixed $\al(\cdot)$.
+After solving Problem 1, Problem 2 becomes a usual SLQ control problem with deterministic control variable $\al(\cdot)$.
+We believe that the ELM method developed in this article can be used in other mean-field control or game problems.
+For example, we can consider the conditional mean-field LQ control problem studied by \cite{Pham2016} and \cite{MWY} with random coefficients without assuming the coefficients to be measurable with respect to the given filtration.

+: We would like to thank the AE and three anonymous referees for constructive suggestions which improve this article substantially.
+Especially, we thank the third referee who told us the reference \cite{KT} which we did not know when working on this project.
+We also like to thank Zuoquan Xu from Hong Kong PolyU for fruitful discussions.